albertholskog/P-Beardland/README.md

 https://effulgent-churros-816b5e.netlify.app/

-Beardland where everything grows is a blog for people who are interested in beards, tips and guides for beards.
+Beardland is a blog for people who are interested in beards, tips and guides for beards.
-The website is an exam project i have had
+The website is an exam project I have had

 ## Description

 Beardland, where everything grows, is a website I chose to create for my exam project.
 The website is a blog that is for people who want to know more about beards.
-The page is created using the wordpress headless API. has a carousel that shows the first 4 posts, where you can click on to read more about the topic.
+The page is created using the wordpress headless API.
+Includes a carousel that shows the first 4 posts, where you can click on to read more about the topic.

-Things that were important for me to include in this assignment
+Things that were important for me to include in this assignment.

-- clear javascript code.
+- Clear javascript code
-- good variable name.
+- Good variable name
-- code that can be used again.
+- Code that can be used again
 -
 ## Built With